 These answers to commonly asked questions about bank account interest taxes should help clear your final concerns on the matter.

-Always Pay Tax When Tax is Due
+Always Pay Your Taxes When They’re Due

 Paying taxes on your taxable interest doesn’t have to throw a wrench in your plans.